-- Kindergarten: School-based decision - Grades 1-3: Scored the highest of grade-level students on a district-approved, school determined reading test (i.e., BAS, DAR, RIGBY, IRI, End of Year Reading Test, etc.) given in the spring of the previous year combined with the highest score on the End of the Year Math Assessment.
-After the highest, the next highest, etc., would be placed until all seats are filled. - Grades 4-5: Scored at Level 5 in reading AND math on the most recent FSA.
+- Kindergarten: School-based decision - Grades 1-3: Scored the highest of grade-level students on a district-approved, school determined reading test i.e., STAR (Standardized Test for the Assessment in Reading/Math), BAS (Benchmark Assessment System), DAR (Diagnostic Assessment for Reading), IRI (Informal Reading Inventory), etc. given in the spring of the previous year combined with the highest score on the End of the Year Math Assessment (STAR, EOY math cumulative assessment).
+After the highest, the next highest, etc., would be placed until all seats are filled. - Grades 4-5: Scored at Level 5 in reading AND math on the most recent FAST (Florida Assessment of Student Thinking).
 Note: If there are more level 5's than available seats, the scaled scores are added together and the students with the highest combined scores are given priority.
-If there are multiple students who have the same combined scaled scores, and not enough seats left to accommodate them, then their GPA's must be calculated.
+If there are multiple students who have the same combined scaled scores, and not enough seats left to accommodate them, then their GPA's (Grade Point Averages) must be calculated.
 If there are still available seats after the students who scored a Level 5 in both reading and math have been placed, then the following combinations would be considered in order:

-''' Level 5-Reading; Level 4-Math (use scaled scores as needed) Level 4-Reading, Level 5-Math (use scaled scores as needed) Level 4-Reading, Level 4-Math (use scaled scores as needed) Level 4-Reading, Level 3-Math (use scaled scores as needed) Level 3-Reading, Level 4-Math (use scaled scores as needed) '''
+''' Level 5-Reading; Level 4-Math (use scaled scores as needed) Level 4-Reading, Level 5-Math (use scaled scores as needed) Level 4-Reading, Level 4-Math (use scaled scores as needed) Level 5-Reading, Level 3-Math (use scaled scores as needed Level 4-Reading, Level 3-Math (use scaled scores as needed) Level 3-Reading, Level 5-Math (use scaled scores as needed) Level 3-Reading, Level 4-Math (use scaled scores as needed) '''

 High achievers are evaluated each year and students selected as high achievers are not guaranteed placement in this class the following year.
 A letter must be sent home to all parents of high achievers selected for this class informing them that this is a one-year placement.
+Model strengths:

-• An accelerated pace enables students to cover content in more depth

-- Students are with their intellectual peers - High achieving students benefit from instruction targeted to gifted students
+- An accelerated pace enables students to cover content in more depth - Students are with their intellectual peers - High achieving students benefit from instruction targeted to gifted students